 Are the classes for kids only?

 Classes are usually for kids and adults together unless otherwise marked.
-Most of the time an adult will need to stay with their child during the class.
+Summer camps are intended to be a drop-off situation, after you check in your child.
+If your child has special needs we encourage you to talk to us.
+We may ask you or a caregiver to stay during camp or a program if that would work best.
+Most of the time an adult will need to stay with their child during other types of classes.
 See the specific class event page for details.